ThreeLetters/SuperSQL/README.md

 * Helper - SuperSQL comes with a helper class, with helper functions, while meedoo has it built right in.
 * Smaller & lightweight - SuperSQL is smaller than medoo
 * Development - SuperSQL's code is well structured and it is commented - so you can understand it more
-* SuperSQL is faster - Using xdebug, we found that superSQL is faster than medoo. (x1000,6%)
+* SuperSQL is faster - Using xdebug, we found that superSQL's parser is faster than medoo's. (x1000,100%)

 ## Special thanks
 * @LegitSoulja - SlickInject